maziardehghani/Algorithm-daily/README.md

 ###

-<p align="left">Hey fellows im maziar and this is a list of algorithm that i have done at my daily training</p>
+<p align="left">Hey fellows im maziar and this is a list of Challenge that i have done at my daily training</p>

 ###